Powerlearnproject/week-3-assignment-wagatai/README.md

 A computer with internet access
 A text editor (e.g., Notepad, Google Docs)
-Access to your Expense Tracker database (or instructor-provided data) [We'll be using the "Expenses" table]
+Access to your Expense Tracker database (or instructor-provided data) [We'll be using the "Expenses" table] Import expense_tracker_expenses.sql file into MySQL Workbench and use that to answer the questions below.

 _________________________________________________________________________________________________________________________
 ## Submission: